Clockcleaner

 In fall 2007, their third full-length release Babylon Rules was issued on the Load label.
 The record was different from any other release to date in that it channeled a more gothic influence in its sound while still retaining its punk aesthetics.
 It was widely received by the independent music community as the band toured extensively during fall 2007 in support of Babylon Rules in the US, playing mainly with acts championed by the band, such as Mika Miko, The Lamps and The Homostupids.
 This record put the band at the forefront of the new wave of hateful noisy music without painting them in the corner of repetition.
 This was also one of the first major releases to bring skull music to the attention of popular audiences, a genre the band — as well as the Homostupids — has championed since its inception.
 Both acts have been asked about this 'genre' but have been largely evasive.
 Sharkey offered in jest that skull music was "the antithetical musical equivalent of coming out of the closet" in many articles published in 2008.

-In late spring 2008, singer and vocalist Sharkey moved to Melbourne, Australia, leaving the band in the lurch but not before a legendary performance at Brooklyn's Southpaw Club, opening for hardcore stalwarts Negative Approach.
-In flippant response to opening for a band trying to cash in on former successes, the band, directly before Negative Approach came on stage, performed a fifteen-minute slowed down, sludge version of the Negative Approach classic "Ready To Fight" that went on to incite crowd violence during and after the band's set.
-Vocal reactions were a mixed affair but a quote was offered from Negative Approach drummer Chris "Opie" Moore: "That was great, I've seen Flipper in their heyday but I've never seen a band piss off a crowd like that before."
-This performance was captured and released as a one-sided 12" on the Fan Death Records imprint from Baltimore, Maryland.